-The aims of this chapter are to give an overview of:

-- The application process prior to the interview - The aims of the medical interview - The different types of medical interview - The make-up and role of the different members of the interview panel - The types of questions asked at the medical interview - How candidates are selected
+The aims of this chapter are to give an overview of the application process prior to the interview, the aims of the medical interview and the different types of medical interview.
+The chapter also discusses the make-up and role of the different members of the interview panel, the types of questions asked at the medical interview and how candidates are selected.

-1.1 The application process
+The application process